 These sensational trumpets herald Christmastime.
 They are usually sold in stores close to Christmas already potted and showing green.
 These natives of South Africa are quite easy to care for at this point.

 In order to have it bloom again next year, it has to grow out through the summer and then be given a cool rest period.
-Depending on where you live, and how early you can chill it down for at least 6-8 weeks, will determine when it's going to bloom again.
+Depending on where you live, and how early you can chill it down for at least 6-8 weeks, will determine when its going to bloom again.
 Since I live in the southern US, it doesn't really get cool enough for a rest until late September.
-I've often left my amaryllis (pictured here) to rest until late November and I usually have a Valentines Day plant!
-You can certainly experiment with this, to try to get your amaryllis to bloom right at Christmas.
-Your amaryllis will bloom year after year, with the following care.

 Thanks to my friend, David Brooks, for his input with these instructions!

-- When they have just been bought from a store, they require good bright light or an hour or two of direct sun.
+- Amaryllis require good bright light, preferably at least or an hour or two of direct sun.

 - Water thoroughly when the top of the soil feels dry.
-A cup of water to 2 cups (about (1/4-1/2 liter) of water should work for a plant in a 6" (15cm) pot.
+About 2 cups (about 1/4-1/2 liter) of water should work for a plant in a 6" (15cm) diameter pot.

 - When newly bought and blooming, no fertilizer is necessary at this time.
 Enjoy them for a couple of weeks!

-- After the blooms are gone, they will do best with some direct sun.
-Cut off the bloom stalk close to the top of the bulb.
+- After the blooms are gone, cut off the flower stalk close to the top of the bulb.
 Keep watering it when the top of the soil dries out.
 You can begin to fertilize it with regular plant food.

-- Cut the leaves back to to about 1/2 inch above the bulb.
+- Cut the leaves back about 1/2 inch above the bulb.
 If you have the space i.e.,in the garage, you don't have to do this until you bring them inside again.

-- As it rests, I recommend giving it couple of tablespoons of water every week or so to keep the bulb from drying out.
+- As it rests, I recommend giving it couple of tablespoons of water every week or so to keep the bulb from drying out completely.

-- Once it's brought out of it's resting place, give it a very thorough soak preferably in the sink, the first time you water it.
+- Once it's brought out of its resting place, give it a very thorough soak preferably in the sink, the first time you water it.
 This will get it off to a good start.
-You can fertilize it up until, you see the bloom stalk rising up, then wait until it's done blooming.
+You can fertilize it up until you see the bloom stalk rising up, then wait until it's done blooming.